-- Other than those furnished by the hospice program.
-(Remember, the services covered are those provided primarily in connection with the condition causing the member 's terminal illness.) - Of a hospice program other than the one designated by the member.
+- Other than those furnished by the hospice program. - Of a hospice program other than the one designated by the member.
 (If the designated program arranges for the member to receive the services of another hospice program, the services are covered.) - That are not part of the plan of care established by the hospice program for the member